 BANGOR, ME — December 15, 2020

 It seems that everything I read/hear/watch lately, no matter where or who it comes from, has something to do with COVID (well, other than the election conspiracy theories, but that’s an entirely different article).
-I suppose that’s understandable, given the gravity of things.
-And what I’ve found through this narrative is that, overwhelmingly, the COVID ideology is: Stay home.
+That’s understandable, given the gravity of things.
+And I’ve learned a lot about the human condition, as I'm sure many have.
+But the predominant part of the narrative is what I like to call "The COVID ideology."
+And that ideology is, overwhelmingly: Stay home.

 Which brings me to the meat of this article.
 And poses an honest question...
 And considering the obscure rationale above, it is a legitimate one.